NIKHIL-KHAIRNAR/Face-Recognition/src/README.md

 # Face and gestures Recognition

--*Author -- Nikhil Khairnar  *
+-*Author:Nikhil Khairnar  *

 ## steps
   -* The project comprises of two main python file   *
-        -*face.py --- to recognition *
+        -*face.py:  to recognition *
-        -*faces-train.py -- to run incase you added new dataset *
+        -*faces-train.py:  to run incase you added new dataset *

 ## environment